Skip to content

 priority = 2000 # runs after default (1000)

 Priority matters when multiple transforms are loaded and one depends on another's mutations.
+In a system where every extension promised to be independent, it's remarkable how quickly they start depending on execution order.

 What transforms can do